derekdorr/exampleREST/README.md

 ## Property Naming Conventions

-+ For ease of use in JavaScript, and to comply with Javascript naming standards, properties should be camelCase.
 + Booleans should be in a format of `is` followed by a noun or adjective.
 I.E. `isError`, `isRed`, `isHappy`.